You are here: Home page > Computers > Barcode scanners

 Example of a QR code being used to good effect on a promotional marketing leaflet.

-Photo: It's a great idea to turn your website address (URL) into a QR Code® and put it on all your promotional material—from advertisments and leaflets to T-shirts and delivery vans.
+Photo: It's a great idea to turn your website address (URL) into a QR Code® and put it on all your promotional material—from advertisments and leaflets to T-shirts and delivery trucks.
 Here's a QR Code being used to good effect on a promotional leaflet from the Swanage Railway.
-If I want to find out more, all I have to do is point my cellphone at the leaflet and click.
 Be careful how you print the code: although there's some tolerance for bad printing, it still needs to be printed reasonably clearly and accurately or it won't work.
 So crisp laser printing is fine, but smudgy inkjet prints probably aren't.
 Always test the final, printed code with a QR Code reader to make sure it takes you where it should!

 What are the different kinds of 2D barcode technology?